Best Charge Cards - What You Need To Know!

 Yes -- and even though they aren't generally considered to be the top charge cards on the market, for some consumers they might be an appropriate choice:

-AmEx Green Card - While it's true this is a good starter card, given that the annual fee is almost the same as the Gold, it's hard to justify getting this particular charge card.
+AmEx Green Card - While it's true this is a good starter card, the annual fee is almost the same as the Gold; that makes it hard to justify getting this particular charge card.

 Chase Ink Bold - A good card but it's only for business.
 It has a $95 annual fee.